-Recalling a Continuous Sequence of Images (Animation)
+Recalling a Continuous Sequence of still Images (Animation)

-To recall a continuous sequence of images, create an effect in the user region with the image files as a keyframe, and run the created effect.
+To recall a continuous sequence of still images, create an effect in the user region with the still image files as a keyframe, and run the created effect.

-Creating an effect with image files as a keyframe
+Creating an effect with still image files as a keyframe

-1 In the Frame Memory menu, select VF5 'Animation' and HF2 'Create Key Frame.'
+1 In the Frame Memory menu, select VF1 'Still' and HF5 'Create Key Frame.'